Economy of Spain: Automotive industry

 The automotive industry is one of the largest employers in the country.
 In 2015 Spain was the 8th largest automobile producer country in the world and the 2nd largest car manufacturer in Europe after Germany.

 By 2016, the automotive industry was generating 8.7 percent of Spain's gross domestic product, employing about nine percent of the manufacturing industry.
 By 2008 the automobile industry was the 2nd most exported industry while in 2015 about 80% of the total production was for export.

 German companies poured €4.8 billion into Spain in 2015, making the country the second-largest destination for German foreign direct investment behind only the U.S. The lion's share of that investment —€4 billion— went to the country's auto industry.

 Energy

-In 2008, Spanish electricity consumption was an average of 6,523 kWh/person.
-Spanish electricity usage constituted 88% of the EU15 average (EU15: 7,409 kWh/person), and 73% of the OECD average (8,991 kWh/person).
+Spanish electricity usage in 2010 constituted 88% of the EU15 average (EU15: 7,409 kWh/person), and 73% of the OECD average (8,991 kWh/person).

+In 2023, Spain consumed 244,686 gigawatt hours (GWh) of electricity, a 2.3% decline from 2022.

 Spain is one of the world leaders in renewable energies, both as a producer of renewable energy itself and as an exporter of such technology.
 In 2013 it became the first country ever in the world to have wind power as its main source of energy.